-3.A.1 For each salient risk, add a goal, progress status and describe the measures you have implemented to handle the enterprise's prioritized negative impact on people, animals, society, and the environment
+3.A.1 Describe goals and progress status for the measures you have implemented to reduce the enterprise's prioritized negative impact

-Salient issue Health and Safety - Fire safety Goal : To increase fire safety prioritization and equipment maintenance from our suppliers.
+Health and Safety - Fire safety Goal : To increase fire safety prioritization and equipment maintenance from our suppliers.
 Status : During our audits of our suppliers, we discovered several instances of non- compliance with fire safety regulations.
 Some of our suppliers did not possess an updated and valid fire certificate, and we found a few cases of non-working fire alarms.
 However, we took corrective action plans (CAPs) to address these issues, and our staff has received proof of the corrections made.
 Goals in reporting year : Although we have corrected the issues, we believe it's necessary to give priority to this important area and enhance our communication with suppliers about this matter.
 It was decided that this communication must occur during audits and that the topic should be included in our educational materials.

-Describe already implemented or planned measures to cease, prevent or mitigate negative impacts and reasoning behind the selected measures :
+Describe already implemented or planned measures :